 Do bonds have more fun?

-You probably have some sense of what bonds are, but may wonder how they really work; if so, this note is for you.
+You may have some sense of what bonds are, but are curious how they really work; if so, this note is for you.
 We’ll cover the long and short of bonds.

 What is a bond?